COVID-19 is an infectious disease caused by the virus SARS-CoV-2.

-Tuberculosis (TB) is caused by bacteria (Mycobacterium tuberculosis) that most often affect the lungs.
+Tuberculosis (TB) is a disease caused by bacteria (Mycobacterium tuberculosis) that most often affect the lungs.
 Over 95% of cases and deaths are in developing countries.
 People who are infected with HIV are 20 to 30 times more likely to develop active TB.

 When a person develops active TB disease, the symptoms (such as cough, fever, night sweats, or weight loss) may be mild for many months.
 This can lead to delays in seeking care, and results in transmission of the bacteria to others.
 Without proper treatment, 45% of HIV-negative people with TB on average and nearly all HIV-positive people with TB will die.

 In 2017, 10 million people fell ill with TB and 1.6 million died from the disease.
 One million children (0–14 years of age) fell ill with TB, and 230,000 children (including children with HIV associated TB) died from the disease.
-(Source: World Health Organisation).
+(Source: World Health Organization).